PrakharDoneria/TripTracker/README.md

 *   **Vibration Alerts**: Mark a destination as a "nice place to visit," and your device will vibrate when you get close to it, providing a helpful, real-time alert.
 *   **Offline Access**: As a PWA, the app can be used even without an internet connection.

+## Our Vision: A Smarter, More Connected Travel Ecosystem

+### For Travelers
+Imagine carrying not just a ticket and a map, but a personal travel companion in your pocket.
+The app transforms scattered details—bookings, routes, expenses, memories—into a seamless journey.

+### For Travel Agencies & Service Providers
+The app acts like a window into the traveler’s mind.
+By understanding preferences and patterns, it enables providers to offer hyper-personalized experiences.
+This makes services more personal and less transactional—turning one-time tourists into loyal travelers.

+### For Local Communities
+A small café in a remote town or a hidden homestay gains visibility.
+Instead of tourists clustering in overcrowded hotspots, the app helps authentic local gems get discovered, spreading the economic benefits of tourism more evenly.

+## Benefits of TripTracker

+### Socio-Economic Benefits

+*   **Democratizing Travel**: By capturing trip data and personalizing recommendations, the app helps travelers explore within their budget—whether it’s luxury escapes or backpacking routes.
+*   **Smarter Policies, Smarter Cities**: With aggregated trip data, governments can see where infrastructure is failing, where tourists drop off, or which destinations need promotion.
+Tourism becomes a data-driven ecosystem, not a guessing game.

+### Environmental Benefits

+*   **Making Sustainability the Default, Not the Exception**: Instead of presenting eco-friendly choices as an “option,” the app prioritizes greener routes, carpooling suggestions, or low-carbon accommodations.
+*   **Balancing Tourism Pressure**: With real-time trip insights, the app can help redirect crowds to lesser-known areas, giving nature a breather and keeping travel experiences fresh.

 ## Getting Started

 This is a Next.js project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).